Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

 An important motivation to revisit the status of the Kerr/CFT correspondence in the larger context of AdS/CFT embeddings comes from recent developments in the physics of rotating, electrically charged, asymptotically AdS black holes.
 These black holes in dimensions four, five, six and seven, have recently been provided a microscopic foundation for their Bekenstein-Hawking entropy using the superconformal index of the dual CFT's \cite{Cabo-Bizet:2018ehj, Choi:2018hmj, Benini:2018ywd, Choi:2019miv, Kantor:2019lfo, Nahmgoong:2019hko, Choi:2019zpz, Nian:2019pxj}.
-Quite interestingly, a universal and unifying description {\it \`a la} Kerr/CFT that provides a microscopic foundation for the Bekenstein-Hawking entropy of all these black holes by focusing only on a certain near-horizon region, its CFT$_2$ and applying the Cardy formula was implemented in \cite{Nian:2020qsk, David:2020ems, David:2020jhp}.
+Alternatively, a universal and unifying description {\it \`a la} Kerr/CFT that provides a microscopic foundation for the Bekenstein-Hawking entropy of all these black holes by focusing only on a certain near-horizon region, its CFT$_2$ and applying the Cardy formula was implemented in \cite{Nian:2020qsk, David:2020ems, David:2020jhp}.

 The general situation is one in which for an asymptotically AdS$_{d+1}$ rotating black hole, we can apply the AdS$_{d+1}$/CFT$_d$ correspondence in the asymptotic boundary region and, concurrently, the Kerr/CFT correspondence in the near-horizon region.
 The near-horizon region has a local AdS$_3$ factor, instead of the AdS$_2$ arising in previous studies \cite{Faulkner:2009wj, Faulkner:2010jy}, and correspondingly insinuates a holographic renormalization group flow connecting a CFT$_d$ in the UV and a CFT$_2$ in the IR (Fig.~\ref{fig:Holography Scale}).
+The Kerr/CFT correspondence works not only for AdS black holes but also for much wider classes of rotating black holes, however, the AdS black holes have the particularly nice feature of providing a UV completion via the dual conformal field theory as depicted in Fig.~\ref{fig:Holography Scale}.